 If you do prefer minimalistic styles, then amplifying your small space by avoiding clutter and crowding your home with patterns is probably easier.
 But if you love maximalism, don't fret over size.
 A lack of square footage doesn't mean your home has to be bland.
 Incorporate large-scale patterns and bright-colored accents to bring interest to your pad.
 Bold wallpaper in a color scheme that connects your rooms, or bright drapery hung close to the ceiling will create focal points to distract the eye from a lack of excess space.

-This story was originally written by Liz Lynch and updated by Sophie Miura in August 2017.
+This story was originally written by Liz Lynch and has since been updated.